benspector-mls/swe-1-9-regex/README.md

 - [scriptular - a simple RegEx tester](https://scriptular.com)
 - [Regexr.com - a more in depth RegEx tester](https://regexr.com)

+# Short Answers

+Be sure to complete them!

 # Problems 1-9: `RegEx.test()`